daattali/beautiful-jekyll/about.md

 - Physics, specifically aspects of theoretical physics such as General Relativity and Quantum Theory of Fields, interest me quite a bit.
 Check my [academic page](https://adivijaykumar.github.io/academic/) for more.

+- Starting July, I will working as a project student at the Centre for High Energy Physics (CHEP) of the Indian Institute of Science (IISc), Bengaluru.
+This is a part of my Masters' thesis on some aspects of quantum gravity.

 - I like reading, writing, listening to poetry (very recently), quizzing, and occasionally thinking about art of cinema and music.
 Check my [non-academic page](https://adivijaykumar.github.io/nonacademic/) for more.